ZephArvanitis/heyzeph/posts/2013-05-13-neutrino-astrophysics.markdown

 kilometer of ice in the Antarctic, and it has 86 strings of detectors suspended in the ice.
 They typically detect solar and atmospheric neutrinos, but in an article submitted to Phys.
 Rev. Letters last month, they report the detection of two peta-electron volt neutrinos.
-That's $10^{15}$ electron volts!
+That's $10^{15}$ electron volts, or around the kinetic energy of a few hundred mosquitos!
+While that might not sound like much, packing all that energy into a nearly massless particle is quite impressive.
+In a slightly more reasonable comparison, these neutrinos are much more energetic than protons in the Large Hadron Collider over in CERN, which are accelerated to a measly 3.5 TeV.
+That's _tera_electronvolts, as compared with the _peta_electronvolt-energy neutrinos, a difference of 3 orders of magnitude.

 These high-energy events are very unlikely to have resulted from cosmic ray interactions with the atmosphere (though the collaboration is investigating the possibility that they resulted from the decay of charmed particles produced by high-energy cosmics), and the collaboration is fairly sure that they're actually a product of some extremely high-energy astrophysical events.
 In the paper, they suggest gamma ray bursts or active galactic nuclei as potential sources, and they're hopeful that further analysis will reveal more similarly energetic neutrinos or give clues to their origin.

 Oh, and just as proof that physicists have a sense of humor, the detected neutrinos have been named Bert and Ernie.
 It's even in the graphics for the